English and History

 - A-level subjects: No specific subjects required.
 Points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.
 You must have a minimum of two A-Levels.

-- Relevant subjects: English Language, English Literature, History, Politics, Sociology
+- Relevant subjects: English Language, English Literature, History, Philosophy, Politics, Sociology

 - EDEXCEL (BTEC) Diploma: No specific subjects required.